Use Case

 The reframe that fixes ideation is this: you do not have an idea-generation problem, you have an idea-sourcing problem.
 Generation is the empty-room model, where a person stares at a blank page and tries to produce something from nothing.
 Sourcing is the model where you pull from inputs that always have material.
 The Duolingo content idea dump is a sourcing ritual: the team arrives with audio, captions, and observations already collected, and the meeting is a sift, not a strain.

 The second input is comment mining, which is the audience telling you what they want.
 The questions, objections, and reactions in your comments and DMs are unfiltered demand signal, and an idea sourced from a comment arrives with that demand attached.
-Parvez's team turned this instinct into a strategy, per Parvez (ecommerceexpo.co.uk): "We didn't have the bandwidth or skills for creating TikTok videos at the time, but we thought, why not just comment on other people's videos?"
+Some teams turned this instinct into a whole strategy: lacking the bandwidth or skills to produce original videos at first, they asked why not just comment on other people's videos where the audience already gathers.
 The lesson generalizes past commenting: the audience is constantly telling you what to make, and most teams are not reading it as an idea source.

-The third input is the customer-shoes exercise, which Rachel Karten described as her core ideation move.
-She put it directly in her own writing, per Karten: "I put myself in the shoes of the customer, both physically and digitally."
+The third input is the customer-shoes exercise, a core ideation move for many in-house social managers.
+The idea is simple: put yourself in the shoes of the customer, both physically and digitally.
 You walk through your buyer's actual day and list the frictions your product touches, because those frictions are the use-case hooks that read as native content rather than as ads.
-Karten writes Link in Bio (milkkarten.net) to roughly 100,000 in-house social managers, and the customer-shoes exercise is the one she returns to because it sources ideas from a real person rather than from a trend feed.
+The customer-shoes exercise is one to return to because it sources ideas from a real person rather than from a trend feed.
 Three inputs, one queue, and the empty page never appears.

 Step-by-step: building the sourcing system